FelipeTomazEC/wall-app-backend/README.md

 6. Open the `.env` in an editor of your preference and edit the variables values.

 7. Run the db migrations using Prisma.
-This command will recreate the database schema for your: `$ npx prisma migrate dev`
+This command will recreate the database schema for you: `$ npx prisma migrate dev`

 8. Build the project: `$ yarn build`